Zabolekar/budivelnyk/README.md

 Supported targets are, in alphabetical order:

 - `ARM32`: 32-bit ARM, A32 instruction set.
-  - Tested on: Linux, NetBSD.
+  - Tested on Linux, NetBSD.
 - `ARM32_THUMB`: 32-bit ARM, T32 instruction set aka Thumb-2.
-  - Tested on: Linux, NETBSD.
+  - Tested on Linux, NETBSD.
 - `ARM64`: 64-bit ARM aka AArch64.
-  - Tested on: NetBSD, OpenBSD.
+  - Tested on NetBSD, OpenBSD.
 - `PPC32`: 32-bit PowerPC.
-  - Tested on: Mac OS X Leopard.
+  - Tested on Mac OS X Leopard.
 - `RISCV64`: 64-bit RISC-V.
-  - Tested on: Linux.
+  - Tested on Linux.
-- `X86_32_ATT` and `X86_32_INTEL`: IA-32 aka i386 aka 32-bit x86 (AT&T syntax and Intel syntax).
+- `X86_32_GAS_ATT`, `X86_32_GAS_INTEL`, `X86_32_NASM`: IA-32 aka i386 aka 32-bit x86 (AT&T syntax as used by GAS, Intel syntax as used by GAS, Intel syntax as used by NASM).
-  - Tested on: OpenBSD, Linux.
+  - Tested on OpenBSD, occasionally tested on Linux.
-- `X86_64_ATT` and `X86_64_INTEL`: x86_64 aka AMD64 (AT&T syntax and Intel syntax).
+- `X86_64_GAS_ATT`, `X86_64_GAS_INTEL`, `X86_64_NASM`: x86_64 aka AMD64 (AT&T syntax as used by GAS, Intel syntax as used by GAS, Intel syntax as used by NASM).
-  - Tested on: Linux, FreeBSD.
+  - Tested on Linux, occasionally tested on FreeBSD.

+Output of `X86_32_NASM` and `X86_64_NASM` should be assembled with NASM.
+For every other target, use GAS or the LLVM integrated assembler.
+They are almost perfectly compatible, so we don't differentiate between them.

-Supported assemblers are GAS and the LLVM integrated assembler.
+Supported linkers are GNU `ld` and LLVM's `lld`.

 ## Requirements